MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/project/project-vssdk.md

 ## Action query to build solutions/projects

-In project query, you also have the ability to invoke build actions on the project or solution level.
+You can invoke build actions on the project or solution level.
 These build actions include:

 - `BuildAsync`
 - `RebuildAsync`